 The City of Highland Park revised their SMPP to coincide with the March 2016 ILR40 permit.
 As described in the revised SMPP there are extensive monitoring efforts already underway across the County.
-The City of Highland Park is located in and participates in the North Branch Chicago River Watershed Workgroup (NBWW) and supports Lake County Health Department (LCHD) efforts.
+The City is located in North Branch Chicago River Watershed Workgroup (NBWW) and supports Lake County Health Department (LCHD) efforts.
 The QLP section of the report describes the status of Lake County waters using information gathered by these workgroups, the LCHD and IEPA.
 The following is a brief summary of the efforts described in more detail in the SMPP.

-- The North Branch Watershed Workgroup (NBWW) monitors water quality in the North Branch of the Chicago River and tributaries to accurately identify the quality of the river ecosystems as well as stressors associated with non-attainment of water quality standards and designated uses.
+The North Branch Watershed Workgroup (NBWW) monitors water quality in the North Branch Chicago River and tributaries to accurately identify the quality of the river ecosystems as well as stressors associated with non-attainment of water quality standards and designated uses.
 Monitoring data will allow for a greater understanding of the water quality impairments, identify priority restoration activities, and track water quality improvements.
 The Workgroup is committed to an approach for attaining water quality standards that focuses on stakeholder involvement, monitoring, and locally led decision-making based on sound science.
-Comprehensive baseline monitoring has been completed at all 25 sites for water column chemistry and sampled 11 sites for fish, habitat, macroinvertebrate, and sediment chemistry.
-Data sondes were deployed at 7 sites in the Middle Fork and Skokie River for collection of dissolved oxygen (D.O), pH, temperature, and specific conductance.
+Comprehensive baseline monitoring has been completed at all 25 sites for water column chemistry and sampled 14 sites for fish, habitat, macroinvertebrate, and sediment chemistry.
+Data sondes were deployed at 7 sites in the Middle and West Forks for collection of dissolved oxygen (D.O), pH, temperature, and specific conductance.
 The NBWW will continue to support the North Branch Watershed Planning Committee and the North Branch Watershed Consortium through regular discussion at general meetings.
-MS4 communities that are currently NBWW members for the reporting year are located at (URL: www.nbwwil.org). - The LCHD Lakes Management Unit has been collecting water quality data on Lake County lakes since the late 1960s.
-Since 2000, 176 different lakes each year have been studied and data collected on temperature, dissolved oxygen, phosphorus, nitrogen, solids, pH, alkalinity, chloride, conductivity, water clarity, the plant community and shoreline characteristics.
-Lake summary reports can be found (URL: https://www.lakecountyil.gov/2400/Lake-Reports). - Lake Michigan Beaches have a significant portion of the Lake Michigan Beaches listed as impaired.
-The LCHD samples beaches from approximately Memorial Day to Labor Day.
-These results are used by the LCHD, in concert with other data collected by IEPA, to determine if TMDL implementation recommendations have resulted in load reductions and improved overall beach health. - Inland Beaches are monitored bimonthly from May to September by Lake County Health Department's Lake Management Unit (LMU).
-Bacteria concentrations at inland beaches and recreational areas resulting in high concentrations of E coli bacteria are the basis of swim bans.
-The IEPA uses the number and duration of swim bans to assess whether or not the beaches support designated uses for primary contact recreation. - A portion of the community is located outside of these monitoring efforts.
-A total of 4 ea. locations were selected to perform supplemental water quality monitoring.
-The data collected from these water quality sampling locations will be compared with subsequent years sampling to assist in determining if the BMPs and stormwater management program are appropriate.
+MS4 communities that are currently NBWW members for the reporting year are located at (URL: www.nbwwil.org).